 If you’ve ever tried to emigrate from the United States to another country or have even applied for an extended stay, chances are that immigration officials required from you proof that you are financially self-sustaining.
-I experienced this myself in an E.U. country, and friends and family of generous means have regaled me with stories about their frustrations over providing financial documentation deemed sufficient and acceptable to immigration officials in France, Czech Rep, Brazil and Uruguay.
+I experienced this myself in an E.U. country, and friends and family of generous means have regaled me with stories about their frustrations over providing financial documentation deemed sufficient and acceptable to immigration officials.

 Generally, what these countries want to ensure is that foreign residents will have the means for food and shelter, so that new arrivals will not burden their social welfare system.
 Exceptions are made for those seeking asylum and those who are repatriating.

 It makes sense, doesn’t it?
-After all, it wouldn’t be fair to the citizens of Uruguay, for example, if they were required to shelter and feed every American vagabond who arrives on their doorstep — not to mention how difficult it would be for local and national government to even determine how much to tax citizens in a revolving-door immigration system.
+After all, it wouldn’t be fair to the citizens of the Czech Republic, for example, if they were required to shelter and feed every American vagabond who arrives on their doorstep — not to mention how difficult it would be for local and national government to even determine how much to tax citizens in a revolving-door immigration system.

 The U.S., they say, is supposed to be the global homeland for the poor, the indigent, the dregs and degenerates.
-When anyone tries to contest this notion that everyone in the world has “a right to become an American,” they evoke the Statue of Liberty and the plaque on its base as evidence.
+When Americans try to contest the notion that everyone in the world has “a right to become an American,” open-borders advocates evoke the Statue of Liberty and the plaque at its base as evidence.